VCA - Digital Practice Management

 Hospital Observations

 3 panel hand drawn comic strip: Panel 1: A cat is sleeping on a countertop.
-Panel 2: The cat wakes up and jumps on a keyboard surprising the recpetionist.
+Panel 2: The cat wakes up and jumps on a keyboard surprising the receptionist.
 Panel 3: The computer shuts off, the receptionist is dismayed.

 True Story: Cat jumping on a keyboard causing the computer to shut off without work saved